Comment on page

 In order to understand, detect and exploit SQL injections, you need to understand the Structured Query Language (SQL).
 SQL allows a developer to perform the following requests:

-- retrieve information using the
+retrieve information using the SELECT

-statement; - update information using the
+update information using the UPDATE

-statement; - add new information using the
+add new information using the INSERT

-statement; - delete information using the
+delete information using the DELETE

 statement.